WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/u.md

 ## UNIX epoch time

-Use rather than *Unix time* or *epoch time* to refer to a point in time represented as a number of seconds since the Unix epoch (00:00:00 UTC on January 1, 1970), ignoring leap seconds.
+Use rather than *UNIX time* or *epoch time* to refer to a point in time represented as a number of seconds since the UNIX epoch (00:00:00 UTC on January 1, 1970), ignoring leap seconds.

 ## unmark